 A New Model of Ministry

 Greetings!
-On Saturday, February 13, the TBA Board unanimously approved the recommendations from the Search Committee for our new Area Ministers.
-The Search Committee was impressed with the many excellent candidates who interviewed for both positions, but ultimately felt that God led them to these particular individuals.
-We are pleased to announce that Rev. Christy Drechsel has been called as the Minister of Nurture, and Rev. Alicia Harker has been called as the Minister of Connection.
-Both will begin their ministries in the TBA on March 15.
-Below, you can read more about Christy and Alicia.
+We are pleased to announce that Rev. Christy Drechsel has been called as the Minister of Nurture, and Rev. Dr. Christine K. Chenoweth has been called as the Minister of Connection.
+Below, you can read more about Christy and Christine.
 But first, there are some highlights about this new model of area ministry that the TBA leadership wants to communicate clearly.

 Since we're entering a new and exciting era of ministry in the Trinity-Brazos Area, we'll be working hard to communicate well and often.
 Part of that will include consistently conveying new ways of being church together.
 Over the last 4-5 years, there was only one year in which we had a full-time TBA Area Minister; the rest of the time, we were between Area Ministers or had a half-time Area Minister.
 We considered calling another half-time AreaMinister, but discerned that such a model isn't what is healthiest for the minister or for the area.